Monty Hall problem: History

 A version of the problem very similar to the one that appeared three years later in Parade was published in 1987 in the Puzzles section of The Journal of Economic Perspectives.
 Nalebuff, as later writers in mathematical economics, sees the problem as a simple and amusing exercise in game theory.

 "The Monty Hall Trap", Phillip Martin's 1989 article in Bridge Today, presented Selvin's problem as an example of what Martin calls the probability trap of treating non-random information as if it were random, and relates this to concepts in the game of bridge.

 A restated version of Selvin's problem appeared in Marilyn vos Savant's Ask Marilyn question-and-answer column of Parade in September 1990.
-Though vos Savant gave the correct answer that switching would win two-thirds of the time, she estimates the magazine received 10,000 letters including close to 1,000 signed by PhDs, many on letterheads of mathematics and science departments, declaring that her solution was wrong.
+Though Savant gave the correct answer that switching would win two-thirds of the time, she estimates the magazine received 10,000 letters including close to 1,000 signed by PhD holders, many on letterheads of mathematics and science departments, declaring that her solution was wrong.
 Due to the overwhelming response, Parade published an unprecedented four columns on the problem.
 As a result of the publicity the problem earned the alternative name "Marilyn and the Goats".

-In November 1990, an equally contentious discussion of vos Savant's article took place in Cecil Adams's column "The Straight Dope".
+In November 1990, an equally contentious discussion of Savant's article took place in Cecil Adams's column "The Straight Dope".
 Adams initially answered, incorrectly, that the chances for the two remaining doors must each be one in two.
 After a reader wrote in to correct the mathematics of Adams's analysis, Adams agreed that mathematically he had been wrong.
 "You pick door #1.
 Now you're offered this choice: open door #1, or open door #2 and door #3.
 In the latter case you keep the prize if it's behind either door.
 You'd rather have a two-in-three shot at the prize than one-in-three, wouldn't you?
 If you think about it, the original problem offers you basically the same choice.
 Monty is saying in effect: you can keep your one door or you can have the other two doors, one of which (a non-prize door) I'll open for you."
 Adams did say the Parade version left critical constraints unstated, and without those constraints, the chances of winning by switching were not necessarily two out of three (e.g., it was not reasonable to assume the host always opens a door).
 Numerous readers, however, wrote in to claim that Adams had been "right the first time" and that the correct chances were one in two.